 There are a range of energy specialists from local organisations in Nottingham who can help you save money on your energy bills.
 Read our leaflet to find out who best to speak to help you tackle your energy usage and bills.

 Is your house a Greener House?
-For tips of how to save money and reduce your carbon footprint in the home you can see our quick guide.
+For tips of how to save money and reduce your carbon footprint in the home view our guide.

-Greener Housing is an area based scheme which has already improved the energy efficiency of thousands homes across Nottingham.
-In 2017 the scheme is live in the following areas; Bilborough, Sneinton (Windmill Lane area) and Aspley.
-Households that are eligible for the works will be contacted by either Nottingham City Homes or Nottingham Energy Partnership to book their appointment for an assessment.
+Greener Housing is an area based scheme which has already improved the energy efficiency of thousands of homes across Nottingham.
+The scheme is live in the following areas;

 Sneinton is the focus of an EU funded project four hundred homes in the Windmill Lane area are part of a European project to make them warmer, cheaper to run and fit for the future.

-Nottingham City Council was announced winner of the Local Government Chronicle Awards 2014: Energy Efficiency
+Nottingham City Council was announced the winner of the Local Government Chronicle Awards 2014: Energy Efficiency.

 Following a visit from Amber Rudd MP, Minister of State for Energy and Climate Change the scheme has been showcased by Government as their flagship Green Deal case study.

 To meet their commitment to tackle climate change and to help to lower energy bills for the city, Nottingham City Council and Nottingham City Homes have installed solar panels on around 4,000 Nottingham City Homes’ rooftops.